 - Tap Install when the download completes if you want to complete it now.

 In some instances, a buggy app can make your iPhone behave in a sluggish manner.
 In this case, the best way to speed up your iPhone again is to delete the buggy apps.
 You can always reinstall the apps if they are important.

 iPhone apps can create a lot of temporary data quickly.
 It’s best to have at least 500 MB-1GB of free space to ensure your apps aren’t crashing from lack of space.
 So you may want to consider uploading some of those photos and videos to your iCloud, Google Drive, Youtube, Flickr, whatever you use for cloud storage.

 Check Your Sync Settings

 Every time an app syncs or updates it’s info, it requires processing power and time.
 Check your Settings to adjust which apps are syncing and their update frequency.

 Restore your iPhone to Factory Settings

 You should only resort to this action if all the other tips have failed.
 It is important to note that restoring your iPhone to factory settings will delete all your apps, contacts, text messages, and videos.
 If you restore from a corrupt backup, you may have few options to make your iPhone run faster.
 However, a restore will definitely make your iPhone user experience as smooth as possible.
 Before attempting to restore your iPhone, make sure that you have backed up all data.

-To speed up a sluggish iPhone, ensure no application or app hogs its memory resources.
-As such, always make sure you clear your multitasking tray.
 If you have a jail broken iPhone, install apps that are compatible with your iOS version.
 This will make your iPhone run a little bit faster at all times.
-However, if none of this works, perhaps you’ll need to repair your iPhone — contact iFixYouri to learn about what we can do for your sluggish iPhone.
+However, if none of this works, perhaps you’ll need to repair your iPhone — contact iFixYouri to learn about what we can do to speed up your iPhone.